Au Pair Costs

 - £95 minimum for up to 30 hours per week

-Optionally, some families choose to provide additional benefits, such as financial help with language tuition/personal use of a car, gym membership, bus pass etc.
+Additionally, and optionally according to circumstances, some families offer extra benefits such as personal use of a car, gym membership, a local bus pass etc.

-Additional pocket money should be given for any additional hours or evening babysitting at a rate of £4 per hour.
+Babysitting over the 25 or 3o agreed hours or evening babysitting must be paid at a minimum rate of £4 per hour.

 For a Foreign Mothers Help, the money offered is higher to cover the increased amount of hours worked, the greater responsibility around the home, sole charge of under 2’s (if required) and the fact they are generally more mature and independent.
 They are also likely to need to pay tax if they are over the threshold.
 We suggest the minimum pocket money allowance as follows :